 In preparation for the event we recommended the following materials written by Prof. Tănăsescu:

 - „The Romanian Constitutional Judge: Lost in Transition”, Constitutional Review and Democracy, (ed.)
 Miodrag JOVANOVIC, Eleven International Publishing, The Hague, 2015, p.223-252

 - „Constitutional Agenda of Romania”, Journal of Constitutional Law (Turkey), n°3/2014, p.271-279

 - „Conflicting revisions of the Romanian Constitution give rise to questions about semi-presidentialism”, Romanian Journal of Comparative Law n°1/2014, p.35-59

-The event will be chaired by: Elena Brodeală (EUI, Law department)
+The event was chaired by: Elena Brodeală (EUI, Law department)

 Thank you everyone who attend this event!
 We hope you enjoyed it!